sjforman/sjforman.github.io/content/posts/pubfeed.md

 ---

 {{< alert-banner >}}
-Update: This was going to be somewhat costly to host on AWS, so I decided to take it down.
-If people want it to exist though, I might re-publish it!
-There's an interest form [here](https://forms.gle/akYT3Ew6xWnkKBGEA).
+Update: This was going to be costly to host on AWS, so while it was fun to noodle on, I took it down.
 {{< /alert-banner >}}

-In the navigation for this site there's a link to my ["Microblog"](/microblog).
-It leads to a feed that I publish through a [website I built](https://pubfeed.io).
-"Pubfeed" is my quixotic gesture at an alternative and healthier model for social media.
+ [Pubfeed](https://www.pubfeed.io) is a quixotic gesture at an alternative and healthier model for social media.
 I think of it as *anti*-social media.

 ## Why?
 Because The Platforms Are Poison